sneakin-allie/thornberry-client/README.md

 ## Process

-The design and implementation of this application went through multiple steps, each of which was approved by the grading team along the way.
-First, I wrote a proposal describing my project idea and the name for my application.
-Next, I wrote user stories to guide in development and edited the list to conform with the Pareto Principle, also known as the 80-20 rule.
-Then, I set up a Kanban board to manage my project and used it to keep track of my user stories and any issues with the application.
-Next, I created user flows and wireframes.
-This included creating a screen inventory, HTML wireframes for each page using HTML and CSS, and user flows for each wireframe.
-Using the wireframes and user flows, I built and implemented a static version of the client-side.
-I presented this to users to get initial feedback and did a round of iteration to address issues that came up.
-Next, I implemented the full MVP of the application, including the API and database.
-Once again, I did a final round of collecting user feedback and iterating.
+The design and implementation of this application went through multiple steps, each of which was approved by the grading team in intervals.
+I wrote a proposal and user stories, set up a Kanban board to manage my project, and created user flows and wireframes.
+The first version I built was a static version of the client-side application in React, and I presented this to users to do the first round of feedback and iteration.
+I implemented the full MVP of the application, including the API and database, and did a second round of feedback and iteration.
 Finally, I styled the application with typography, color, and a responsive layout.

 ## Technology Used